Complete Beginner's Guide to Free Bets

 This will depend on the terms of the free bet offer, but it usually requires placing a single bet of a minimum amount (e.g. £10), with odds above a certain level (e.g. evens or greater).

-Step 5: Receive Your Free Bet
+Step 5: Receive the Free Bet

-Step 6: Place Your Free Bet
+Step 6: Place the Free Bet

 Next simply select the free bet option in your betslip when you go to place your next bet.
 Just make sure you're aware of any restrictions it may have prior to betting.